Jash-Khatri/Digitial_Adders/README.md

 This Repo contains code to Generate CLA &amp; CRA in verilog from HLL

 # How to run the code?
-* run the follow command
+* run the follow command to generate the N-bit CLA circuit in verilog.
 * Code will ask to input the value of N when you will run ./a.out enter any value in power of 2.

 g++ CLA_gen.cpp